SenseLogic/GAUGE/README.md

 This method simplifies the estimation process by focusing on :

 - Estimating the **absolute minimum time** required to complete a task.
-- Multiplying it by an uncertainty factor to estimate its **medium and maximum times**.
+- Multiplying it by an uncertainty factor to estimate the **medium and maximum times**.
 - Using the maximum time to estimate the **financial costs**, facilitating project quotations for clients.

 This approach allows teams to: